fstrr/escape-room-experiment/README.md

-# escape-room-experiment
+# Escape Room Experiment
-A version of an accessible escape room site, copied with permission, to help with conformance testing of WCAG 3
+A version of an accessible escape room site, copied with permission, to help with conformance testing of <abbr title="W3C Accessibility Guidelines">WCAG</abbr> 3.